Telemetry Guide

 Privacy & Redaction

-By default, Lemonade captures prompts, completions, and reasoning content in span attributes to allow full evaluation and debugging.
+By default, Lemonade captures prompts, completions, and internal reasoning/thinking steps in trace span attributes to allow full evaluation and debugging.

-If you are running in a privacy-sensitive environment, redact this content from outgoing telemetry payloads:
+If you are running in a privacy-sensitive or production environment, you can redact these textual payloads from outgoing telemetry data:

 lemonade config set telemetry.hide_inputs=true \